• Skip to primary navigation

 How to Build:

-To build a DIY LED Lamp Circuit using Salvaged Parts from Blown LED Bulb following steps need to be followed while assembling and connections:
+To build a DIY LED Lamp Circuit using Salvaged Parts from Blown LED Bulb follow below steps for connection:

-• Build the circuit on a dot matrix PCB or a 1mm thick laminate sheet.
+• Now build circuit on dot matrix PCB or 1mm thick laminate sheet and if laminate, then cut round piece big enough for circuit.

-• Use cable ties or clips to keep the wiring neat.
+• Close assembly carefully with no wires touch each other and then use cable ties or clips to keep wires neat.

 Conclusion:

-This DIY LED Lamp Circuit using Salvaged Parts from Blown LED Bulb is a simple and smart way to light up a space while using very few parts.
+To conclude, this DIY LED Lamp Circuit using Salvaged Parts from Blown LED Bulb is simple and smart project to make.

 About Admin-Lavi